eshsrobotics/website-challenge-2019/README.md

 ### Website
 * Make website responsive design & mobile friendly
 * Theme support
-* Path transitions
-* Create abstraction over image element, such that clicking on image yields an enlarged photo, with extra features
+* Improve image abstraction (add transition)
 * Fix picture layout breaks with portrait dimensioned picture
+* Improve low-width footer
+* spa
+* better 404

 ## Maintenance
 ###  As time continues
 Update links on each individual cyberpatriots, frc, vex page to latest photograph collection, album

 ### Adding photos
+To add photos, please add photos in the data-base photos archive, run respective scripts that build thumbnails for the higher resolution images, then reference those.
+Alternatively, if the photo is niche and does not group well into other photos (such as taken during a competition or event), drop images in src/assets/local-image.
+These images will copy over using CopyWebpackPlugin (config in Vue.config.js) to dist/local-image.
+Reference them with <REPONAME>/local-image/img.jpg' if it's in a JSON file.
+Ex.
+'WebsiteChallenge2019/local-image/img.jpg'.
+If you're in some JS file, you should be able to reference it with '@/assets/local-image/img.jpg'

+### Editing this repo's name / changing hosting
+Some .json files such as sponsorData.json (and others) have the repository name, WebsiteChallenge2019 written in to them.
+This is because webpack does not seem to resolve '@' (as src (it's a default webpack alias within Vue-cli-3's default webpack config options)).
+There's probably some way to config webpack to resolve strings, but this is a temporary work around.
+So change paths in .json file when changing repos name of if this is hosted somewhere else (in these case you'll have to change baseURL (publicDir for Vue CLI 3.3+) in vue.config.js as well!)

 ### Updating Sponsors
 When updating sponsors, change sponsorData.json to match new sponsors.
 Wherever you want to show the Sponsors, you must update that page.
 This may include the `Sponsors.vue` page and the main page.

 ### Updating Carousels /  Infinite Slide Bars
 After adding or removing an image from the slide bar, you must change the width of the infinite slide bar component.
+You must do this by design.
+Was not sure how to make component ore modular.

 ## Common Problems